 Describe the data reporting polices and processes, including specific data deliverables to be reported by each entity, collection of data, timing of reporting, and contract language for data reporting.
 If additional space is needed, please attach and identify the page that pertains to this section.

-Section 5.5 Identification of Expenditures Eligible for Enhanced Federal Matching Percentage (FMAP)

-Describe the process whereby the state will ensure proper claiming of enhanced FMAP for CCBHC services by identifying the portion of the capitation payment(s) applicable to the new adult group rate cells and the existing managed care population associated with CCBHC services.
+Explain how the state will ensure access to CCBHC services from Managed Care Organizations (MCO), Prepaid Inpatient Health Plans (PIHP), or Prepaid Ambulatory Health Plans (PAHP), particularly how it will address out-of-network access to CCBHCs.
+Please also indicate if the state plans to develop quantitative networks adequacy standards specific to CCBHCs (note: this is recommended but not required).
 If additional space is needed, please attach and identify the page that pertains to this section.

+Section 6.5: Identification of Expenditures Eligible for Enhanced Federal Matching Percentage (FMAP)

+Describe the process whereby the state will ensure proper claiming of enhanced FMAP for CCBHC services by identifying the portion of the capitation payment(s) applicable to the services/populations that are eligible for the enhanced match.
+States should reference the SMD-23-0005 guidance CMS issued in August 2023 on Medicaid managed care claiming methodologies.
+If additional space is needed, please attach and identify the page that pertains to this section.

-Section 6: Identifying CCBHC Claims and Service Level Encounter Detail
+Section 7: Identifying CCBHC Claims and Service Level Encounter Detail